elyra-ai/elyra/docs/source/user_guide/runtime-conf.md

 ##### GitHub API Endpoint (github_api_endpoint)

-The GitHub, GitHub Enterprise, GitLab, or GitLab Enterprose API endpoint where the git client will attempt to connect.
+The GitHub, GitHub Enterprise, GitLab, or GitLab Enterprise API endpoint where the git client will attempt to connect.
 This setting is required.
 Keep the default `https://api.github.com` for github.com or use `https://gitlab.com` for gitlab.com.

 Example: `https://api.private.githubenterprise.com`